snigdhasv/Monopoly/README.md

 ## Monopoly Game
-This Python program is a menu-driven game that allows users to play Monopoly using a graphical user interface (GUI) built with Tkinter.
+This Python program allows users to play Monopoly using a graphical user interface (GUI) built with Tkinter.

-### Features
-1. Tkinter GUI: The graphical user interface is built using the Tkinter library for a user-friendly experience.
-2. Player Statistics: Keeps track of player scores and statistics for both Monopoly and Tambola.

-### Monopoly Game:
 Simulates the classic Monopoly board game.
 Players can roll dice, buy properties, and engage in various game events.